augursem/wordler/README.md

           \
            S-T-(E)
 ```
+***Note: that 'AS' is not a word in this dictionary since the 'S' in 'ASK' has no word ending child node***

 ### TreeSetLanguageDictionary
 Similar to the `TreeMapDictionary` class, with the addition of having each word ending node linked to a Word object so that definitions and parts of speech can be stored.